thosgood/this-weeks-finds/markdown/201-250/week202.md

 with his more efficient proof.
 For a bit more discussion, see:

-16) John Baez, Searching for a video proof of "seven trees in one", *n*-Category Café, July 16, 2009.
-Available at `http://golem.ph.utexas.edu/category/2009/07/searching_for_a_video_proof_of.html`.
+16) John Baez, Searching for a video proof of "seven trees in one",
+$n$-Category Café, July 16, 2009.
+Available at
+`http://golem.ph.utexas.edu/category/2009/07/searching_for_a_video_proof_of.html`.

 Now, on to some older addenda!